pbinkley/microcopying_1940/index.markdown

 <div class="speech" data-speaker="SEIDELL">

 <p><span class="speaker" data-speaker="SEIDELL">MR. SEIDELL</span>: May I be permitted to say a word on
 the question of cost?
-The experience I have had in Bibliofilm <span style="page" id="page101">[p.101]</span> Service is that the keeping of records, the making out of bills, the answering of letters, filling the orders in which mistakes have been made, have cost a great deal more than all the mechanical processes involved.
+The experience I have had in Bibliofilm <span class="page" id="page101">[p.101]</span> Service is that the keeping of records, the making out of bills, the answering of letters, filling the orders in which mistakes have been made, have cost a great deal more than all the mechanical processes involved.
 I think in organizing all